jtdoud/DataProdCourseProject/Presentation/ProjectPitch.md

 4      Europe      17637
 5    Americas       9057
 ```
-<small>Note: The results above also contain the horrific event of the Rwandan Genocide in 1994 where approximately 500,000 African civilians were murdered.
+<small>Note: The results above also contain the event of the Rwandan Genocide in 1994 in which approximately 500,000 African civilians were murdered.
 You will see in my app that even when excluding this extreme case, Africa still remains one of the worst areas for targeted civilian deaths.</small>